golemfactory/golem-docs/src/pages/docs/creators/dapps/creating-golem-dapps.md

 Just as it would be the case with any other platform, you start with a specification of components comprising your application.

 For now, we’re going to assume that everything is run on Golem’s virtual machine (VM) runtime.
-Although individual Golem providers can run any number of runtime environments, and we even provide Golem Runtime SDK to create your own, custom runtimes, the default provider configuration right now includes just two - the VM runtime and the WASM runtime.
-Additionally, of these two, only the former is presently, directly supported by the Golem Deploy platform.
+Although individual Golem providers can run any number of runtime environments, and we even provide Golem Runtime SDK to create your own custom runtimes, the default provider configuration right now includes just two - the VM runtime and the WASM runtime.
+Additionally, of these two, only the former is directly supported by the Golem Deploy platform at present.

 As the virtual machine image format that the VM runtime operates on is derived from Docker, the decision then comes down to packaging your app into a number of Docker containers.
 Of course it’s up to an application developer to decide how exactly to proceed here.
 Still, there are a few criteria that should be considered here.

-While it would be, in most cases, easier to set-up your app as a single image, it is bound to make the application as a whole a lot harder to maintain.
+While it would, in most cases, be easier to set-up your app as a single image, it is bound to make the application as a whole a lot harder to maintain.
 Imagine you’d like to replace or update one of the components.
-In case of a single image you’d need to re-build and re-upload the whole thing instead of just one piece.
+In the case of a single image, you’d need to rebuild and re-upload the whole thing instead of just one piece.
 Secondly, it’s much easier to test and debug each component of your app if they’re logically partitioned than it would be if you had just one large box.

-One more, important point to consider is that each VM image is run on a different Golem provider.
-Having smaller and more specialized images will make it easier for providers to run each one and it will also make your app easier to scale in the long run.
+Another important point to consider is that each VM image is run on a different Golem provider.
+Having smaller and more specialized images will make it easier for providers to run each one, and it will also make your app easier to scale in the long term.

-The obvious downsides, given the above, is that you’re paying for each running VM image and additionally, there’s always some communications overhead incurred when the components connect over the Golem Network.
-That’s why one should always consider the advantages and disadvantages of both approaches when designing their own decentralized apps for Golem.
+The obvious downside is that you’re paying for each running VM image and additionally, there is always a communications overhead incurred when the components connect over the Golem Network.
+That’s why you should always consider the advantages and disadvantages of both approaches when designing your own decentralized apps for Golem.

 ## Preparing Golem VM images

-Golem’s virtual machine runtime uses its own image format, which is derived from Docker’s and we offer a tool to convert the images from Docker to GVMI.
+Golem’s virtual machine runtime uses its own image format, which is derived from Docker’s, and we offer a tool to convert the images from Docker to GVMI (Golem Virtual Machine Image).

 For instructions on how to create a Golem VM image, please refer to:

 [Converting a Docker image to the Golem image Tutorial](/docs/creators/javascript/examples/tools/converting-docker-image-to-golem-format)

 What should be kept in mind is that there are still important discrepancies between the VM runtime and Docker’s own execution environment.
-We’re listing a non-exhaustive list of those in: [Differences between Docker containers and Golem VM runtime](/docs/creators/dapps/docker-containers-vs-golem-vms)
+We’re providing a non-exhaustive list of those in: [Differences between Docker containers and Golem VM runtime](/docs/creators/dapps/docker-containers-vs-golem-vms)

-For a GVMI image to be used by providers, it needs to be published somewhere where providers can download it.
-The easiest way is uploading it to the Golem image repository.
-For instructions on how to do it, refer to: [Publishing a Golem image](/docs/creators/javascript/examples/tools/publishing-custom-images)
+For a GVMI image to be used by providers, it needs to be published somewhere where it can be downloaded.
+The easiest way to do this is by uploading it to the Golem image repository.
+For instructions, please refer to: [Publishing a Golem image](/docs/creators/javascript/examples/tools/publishing-custom-images)

-If the image is uploaded to the repository, its hash is the only piece of information needed for the image to be retrieved and used by the providers.
+If the image is uploaded to the repository, its hash is the only piece of information needed for the image to be retrieved and used by providers.
 If it’s available under a different, publicly-available URL, both the image hash and the URL need to be supplied.

-The above is true if the image uses a default set of privileges - or - in other words - if it doesn’t need to access external internet locations.
+The above is true if the image uses a default set of privileges, or - in other words - if it doesn’t need to access external internet locations.
 To enable outbound internet access from VM runtimes, the images need to be accompanied by [Manifest files](/docs/creators/dapps/creating-golem-dapps#manifest-files).

 ## Manifest files